 The Academic Index (AI) is used by Ivy League schools to ensure that athletes are not admitted with significantly lower academic qualifications than the general student population.
-The index is based on GPA, tests scores, and SAT Subject test scores.
+The index is based on GPA, SAT/ACT tests scores, and SAT Subject test scores.
 All athletes must have at least a 176 to play at any of the “Ancient Eight” schools.

 The following resources will get you up to speed about the Ivy League Academic Index.

 If you only visit one website to learn about the AI, this is the website.
-It includes seven articles on the Ivy League Academic Index and an AI calculator that is updated annually.
+It includes nine articles on the Ivy League Academic Index and an AI calculator that is updated annually.
 It explains how the AI is calculated and how to interpret your AI.
 According to the website:

 You could potentially go through the entire Ivy League recruiting process and never hear a coach mention the Academic Index.
 But from the coach’s perspective, it’s a make-or-break number.
-It’s a little like an academic credit rating – three different coaches could calculate yours and everyone would end up with slightly different number.
+It’s a little like an academic credit rating – three different coaches could calculate yours and everyone would end up with slightly different numbers.

 If you’re looking for a quick but thorough summary of the Academic Index, this Varsity Edge post is based on an interview with the former Executive Director of the Council of Ivy Group Presidents.
 If there is some give academically, it’s in football.
 Otherwise: